Modeling User Redemption Behavior in Complex Incentive Digital Environment: An Empirical Study Using Large-Scale Transactional Data: Results

-We also examined how customer spending behavior relates to demographics, a critical factor for both marketing and economic policy.
-As shown in Figure~\ref{fig:purchase_amount_users_age_10_id} and Figure~\ref{fig:lineplot_point_amount_age}, we analyzed the distribution of monetary and point redemption across categories by age group.
+Next, we study how customer spending behavior relates to demographics, a critical factor for both marketing and economic policy.
+As shown in Figure~\ref{fig:rq1_spe_red_share}, we analyzed the distribution of monetary and point redemption across categories by age group.

-The results indicate that spending patterns differ across age cohorts, although not always dramatically.
-While monetary expenditures show only modest variations—for example, customers in their 20s spend slightly more on ``Beauty/Clothing,'' ``Leisure,'' and ``Entertainment''—point redemption behavior reveals starker contrasts.
-A significant divergence appears in the ``Finance and Transportation'' and ``Investment'' categories, where the proportion of points spent by the oldest (70+) and youngest (20s) groups differs by approximately 15 percentage points.
-Older customers allocate a much larger share of their points to these areas, which suggests that redemption priorities shift from discretionary goods toward financial services as consumers age.
+The results indicate that spending patterns differ across age cohorts, although the differences are not always large.
+Monetary expenditures vary only modestly.
+For example, customers in their 20s spend slightly more on ``Beauty/Clothing,'' ``Leisure,'' and ``Entertainment.''
+In contrast, point-redemption behavior shows clearer differences across age groups (Figure~\ref{fig:rq1_spe_red_share}).
+We also find differences in the redemption categories of ``Finance and Transportation'' and ``Investment'' (Figure~\ref{fig:rq1_spe_red_share}(b)).
+The share of points spent in each category differs by approximately 6 to 7 percentage points between customers in their 60s and those in their 20s.
+Younger customers allocate a much larger share of their points to these areas.
+This suggests that redemption priorities shift from financial services toward discretionary goods as consumers age.

+To study this association between point transaction and the demographic factors, we estimate OLS regression models in which the dependent variable is each user's redemption share in the five largest categories, and the covariates include age group, gender, family composition, and total transaction volume.
+The estimates show that demographic patterns differ by category.
+In ``Finance and Transportation'' and ``Investment,'' younger users tend to allocate a larger share of points, while in ``Commercial Facilities'' the middle-aged group shows the highest shares.
+In ``Campaigns,'' age shows little association, whereas gender and family composition are more salient.
+Overall, demographic attributes are associated with point redemption, but the strength and direction of these associations vary across categories (Figure~\ref{fig:rq1_regression}).

 These findings suggest that while PLP point redemption is widespread across demographics, the specific ways points are utilized are not random but align predictably with user life stages and associated needs, offering potential avenues for targeted promotions within PLPs.